chocolateboy/enumerator/README.md

 > cases is necessary or desirable.

 — Donald Knuth, *The Art of Computer Programming*, Section 7.2.1.1, Generating All <i>n</i>-Tuples.

-## Why not?

-> Some authors call this the task of *enumerating* all of the possibilities; but
-> that's not quite the right word, because "enumeration" most often means that
-> we merely want to *count* the total number of cases, not that we actually want
-> to look at them all.

-— *Ibid.*

 # EXPORTS